 - The alternating current generated in the photocells is transferred to the amplifier.

 - The amplifier is coupled to a small servometer.

-- Generally current generated in the photocells is of very low intensity, the main purpose of amplifier is to amplify the signals many times so we can get clear and recordable signals.
+- Generally, the current generated in the photocells is of very low intensity, the main purpose of the amplifier is to amplify the signals many times so we can get clear and recordable signals.

 - Most of the time amplifier is coupled to a pen recorder which is connected to the computer.

-- Computer stores all the data generated and produces the spectrum of the desired compound.
+- The computer stores all the data generated and produces the spectrum of the desired compound.

 Applications of UV Spectroscopy

-- It is one of the best methods for determination of impurities in organic molecules.
+- It is one of the best methods for the determination of impurities in organic molecules.

 - Additional peaks can be observed due to impurities in the sample and it can be compared with that of standard raw material.

-- By also measuring the absorbance at specific wavelength, the impurities can be detected.
+- By also measuring the absorbance at a specific wavelength, the impurities can be detected.

 - UV absorption spectroscopy can be used for the quantitative determination of compounds that absorb UV radiation.

-- UV absorption spectroscopy can characterize those types of compounds which absorbs UV radiation thus used in qualitative determination of compounds.
+- UV absorption spectroscopy can characterize those types of compounds that absorb UV radiation thus used in the qualitative determination of compounds.
 Identification is done by comparing the absorption spectrum with the spectra of known compounds.

-- This technique is used to detect the presence or absence of functional group in the compound.
-Absence of a band at particular wavelength regarded as an evidence for absence of particular group.
+- This technique is used to detect the presence or absence of a functional group in the compound.
+The absence of a band at a particular wavelength is regarded as evidence for the absence of particular group.

 - Kinetics of reaction can also be studied using UV spectroscopy.
 The UV radiation is passed through the reaction cell and the absorbance changes can be observed.

 - Many drugs are either in the form of raw material or in the form of the formulation.
 They can be assayed by making a suitable solution of the drug in a solvent and measuring the absorbance at a specific wavelength.